TazkiyaTech/quran-sdk/iOS/README.md

 ## Setup

+### Swift Package Manager

+Getting setup by means of [Swift Package Manager](https://swift.org/package-manager) is a simple two-step process, as follows:

+1. Add this library to your Xcode project's list of Swift packages by means of this repo's URL.
+2. Select the target(s) that you would like to add this Swift package to.

+### CocoaPods

-Getting setup by means of [Cocoapods](https://cocoapods.org/) is a simple two-step process.
+Getting setup by means of [Cocoapods](https://cocoapods.org) is a simple two-step process.

 Firstly, add the following pod declaration in the `Podfile` of your iOS project: